This post was originally published May 23, 2016, and extensively updated March 03, 2022.

-At Cook Martin, we work with a lot of small businesses.
-Our work with these businesses includes stuff such as business consulting, outsourced CFO services, and many other things.
+At Cook Martin Poulson, we work with small businesses every day.
+We assist them with business consulting, outsourced CFO services, bookkeeping, and many other things.
 But perhaps what we are most known for is our proactive approach to business tax planning.
 For many small and medium-sized businesses, the biggest concern is making sure that they don’t overpay on their taxes.
 Many come to us with the question:

 What tax credits are available for my small business?

-1. Qualified Research Expenses Credit
+1. Research and Development Tax Credit

 Some qualified activities include: